nuvolos-cloud/examples/data/worldbank_upload/python/README.md

 ### Requirements

+As a first step, make sure you [activate tables](https://docs.nuvolos.cloud/data/the-table-view#activating-tables) in your space for the example to work.
+Once tables are activated, you need to restart your application.

 | Image      | Compatible |
 | ----------- | ----------- |
 | JupyterLab 3 + Python 3.8 Essentials      | Yes      |